 The Human Federation BuShips had opted to go with a heavier missile capacity, as noted by the increased number of launchers, counter-missile launchers and bigger magazines for both.
 Ideally the ship would carry the mark ten capital missiles but the ACF’s stockpile of the newest missiles was dwindling at a steady rate and the factories were struggling to tool up to make more of them.
 Luckily the mark nine missiles weren’t that far behind in performance.
 The Archmage also carried the latest in EW platforms and stealthed recon drones that the Human Federation had created, at least until before the Great Coup.

 It wasn’t just the missiles that were lagging in production.
 The shipyards were struggling to build and repair the ships the ACF already had as well as captured in battle.
-All of the ACF’s shipyards were expanding at breakneck speeds to try and match the Human Federation’s larger, more established yards.
-The Altair Drive Yards were already three times their pre-war size and capacity but, even so they were struggling to keep up with demand even as they built up.
+They were expanding at breakneck speeds to try and match the Human Federation’s larger, more established yards.
+The Altair Drive Yards were already three times their pre-war size and capacity but, even so they were struggling to keep up with demand.

 Between the armor and hulls necessary to build warships, the weapons and various other systems that made starships living breathing things, the small craft necessary for them, the military needs were biting into the civilian sector and its capacity.
 As more and more civilians were going into the military workforce, either as defense contractors or civilians, or as officers and enlisted, the purely civilian sectors of the ACF economy were starting to feel the pinch.

 Already there were price increases on goods and services as supply dwindled.
-New companies had to pick up the slack of not having trade from Earth controlled space to draw upon.
-Luckily, basic commodities such as clothing and food weren’t affected by the retooling of the economy.
-A lot of the ACF’s planets and moons were geared toward agricultural production so there wasn’t the threat of food shortages and the riots those could spawn; but heavy industrial goods were going to be a problem soon.
-Three or four of their worlds were so far behind in industrial development that they needed imports from other worlds to build their industrial base.
-That was an expensive proposition for any star nation, let alone one with a developing economy like the ACF when no human power in space would trade with them.
+New companies had to pick up the slack of not having trade from Terra controlled space to draw upon.
+Luckily basic commodities such as clothing and food weren’t affected by the retooling of the economy.
+A lot of the ACF’s planets and moons were geared toward agricultural production so there wasn’t the threat of food shortages and the riots those could spawn; but heavy industrial goods were going to be a problem sooner or later, probably sooner.
+Three or four of those worlds were so far behind in industrial development that they needed imports from other worlds to build their industrial base.
+That was an expensive proposition for any star nation, let alone one with one with a developing economy like the ACF.

 All that meant that what the average civilian on the street once saw as basic things to live with, never mind luxury products, had rising costs as supplies steadily ran out.

 If and when they won the war, the government, once legitimized by the rest of Human Space, would have to work out new trade treaties, customs rules and regulations, exchange rates for currency, and a host of other things that made intergalactic trade possible.
-And that was just with the human powers in space, not to mention the Zaltaens!
-To think about it was almost daunting, but at least Valerie didn’t have to think about it.
+To think about it was almost daunting but at least Valerie didn’t have to think about it.
 She was a naval officer with no desire to be involved in politics.

-She understood politics, having studied it at the academy as part of her training, but she didn’t like it.
-She despised the patronage games that were almost part and parcel in the Human Federation Armed Forces and were probably going to crop up in the Allied Colonial Armed Forces as well.
+She understood politics, had studied it at the academy as part of her training, but she didn’t like it.
+She despised the patronage games that were almost part and parcel in the Human Federation Space Force and were probably going to crop up in the Allied Colonial Armed Forces as well.
 Too often she’d seen more competent officers passed over for promotion simply because they didn’t know the right people.
-Too often a word whispered here or there could see an officer, no matter how effective–or ineffective for that matter–promoted faster or slower than their peers.
+Too often a word whispered here or there could see an officer, no matter how effective–or ineffective for that matter–promoted faster than their peers.
 It wasn’t fair, it wasn’t right, but it was how the game was played.

 Valerie prided herself on the fact that she’d managed to get as far as she did without relying on some highfalutin fat cat or politico to push her career along and she didn’t at all believe in kissing ass.
-She came from a modest working-class family who moved to Altair from Earth in her grandparents’ generation and she was the first in her family since then to go into the military.
-Her grandfather on her mom’s side had served in the Human Federation Air Force, but neither of her parents had.
+She came from a modest working-class family who moved to Altair from Terra in her grandparents’ generation and she was the first in her family since to go into the military.
+Her grandfather on her mom’s side had served in the Human Federation Air Force.

-She managed to get into the Naval Academy Etajima on Earth based on her merits in high school.
+She managed to get into the Naval Academy Etajima on Terra based on her merits in high school.
 A school counselor had recognized something in her and pointed the younger Valerie toward things that would make her prospective naval academy material.
-Was it really sixteen Earth-years ago that she graduated high school?
-She supposed it was; yet the thirty-four-year-old barely looked a day over twenty-two thanks to the nanomachines in her body.
+Was it really sixteen Terran-years ago that she graduated high school?
+She supposed it was yet the thirty-four-year-old barely looked a day over twenty-three thanks to the nanomachines in her body.

 Valerie’s Marine commander was Captain Alexander Denton, a good friend of hers since high school.
 They’d dated off-and-on through high school, but it never went anywhere, and she didn’t expect it to be any trouble for them.